 Getting to Cape Reinga

 The final 120km (about 90 minutes) of driving will bring you up the Aupouri Peninsula from Kaitaia.
-Ideally, you will want a full day from this point, allowing you to visit the ancient kauri trees, drive along 90 Mile Beach on the west coast, walk on the white sands of Rarawa Beach on the east coast, stop for a meal, and sandboard down the giant Te Paki sand dunes.
+Ideally, you will want a full day from this point, allowing you to:

 Cape Reinga tours from the Bay of Islands

 While the drive itself is easy, bus tours from the Bay of Islands (starting either in Paihia or Kerikeri) are really popular.
-One of the key reasons to do a tour is to get that exhilarating drive on 90-Mile Beach.
-Unfortunately, rental vehicles are usually prohibited from driving on the sand and private vehicles too frequently get stuck.
-In contrast, the busses used for the tour are uniquely equipped for the job.
+One of the key advantages of a tour is that exhilarating drive on 90-Mile Beach.

-For those who want a bigger thrill, or have less time (and more money), there is an optional tour that with a scenic flight from Paihia to the top of the island where a minivan will take you to the see the lighthouse and ride the giant sand dunes before you fly back.
+- Flightseeing tour: For those who want a bigger thrill, or have less time (and more money), there is a tour with a scenic flight from Paihia to the top of the island where a minivan will take you to the see the lighthouse and ride the giant sand dunes before you fly back.
+Check price and reviews for the flightseeing option.

-Cape Reinga Tours from Auckland
+Tour Cape Reinga from Auckland

 Where to stay

 While there are not a lot of options, there are enough.
 The majority of visitors either enjoy a day trip from the Bay of Islands, include it in a loop around the top of the island, or take an extended hiking/camping adventure with their own tents.
-If you’re like me and prefer a bed, these are our top recommendations.

-Check price at the Tekao Lodge - Pukenui Lodge is 70 km from the Cape.
+If you’re like me and prefer a shorter drive and a bed, we stay at Pukenui Lodge is 70 km from the Cape.
 Here you will find both lodge and motel options, or stay at the nearby Pukenui Campground.
+Check price at Pukenui Lodge

 On our last visit, we opted to stay 129 km away in Cable Bay at the Golden Sands Beach Front Apartments.
 We were travelling with teens who really enjoyed having the beach right outside our door.
 We had our own two-bedroom unit, allowing us to relax, run on our own timeline, and make a day trip up to the top of the island.
 If you don’t mind the extra drive, it is our top recommendation.
+Check price at the Golden Sands.

 Save for later